datascienceclubUVU/UVU-2022-2023/Data Manipulation/Tutorials/Pandas/Date Scaffolding.md

 ## Files Used in This Tutorial
 #### To help keep the examples in this tutorial consistent, please click the link below to download the input file used in this tutorial:
 - [Input File](Files/Player-Training.zip)
+## Date Scaffolding Techniques
+### Filling in Missing Dates
+#### - As mentioned above, sometimes dates will be missing in your dataset.
+There are various ways to go about solving this problem so we'll start with the most simple method:
+    1.